GoogleCloudPlatform/community/tutorials/godoc-for-github-on-k8s.md

 This micro-CD pipeline can thus deploy code from GitHub straight into Kubernetes so that you can get to [Version 0](http://getambassador.io/learn/kubernetes-glossary/version-0/) quickly.

-In this section, you use this feature to deploy the Godoc service.
+In this section, you use this feature to deploy the GoDoc service.

-1. Enable the Micro CD pipeline:
+1. Enable the micro-CD pipeline:

         kubectl apply -f https://www.getambassador.io/yaml/projects.yaml